-A strong response will address:
+A strong response must address the following:

-- What activities will you undertake, and how many people do you expect will participate in the activities?
-(What will you do?) - Who is the target group and why does your target group need this project?
-Provide data, research, community feedback, surveys etc. (Who will it help?) - How will the activities address the particular needs of the target community?
-(How will it help?).
+- what activities will you undertake, and how many people do you expect will participate in the activities (what will you do) - who is the target group and why does your target group need this project?
+Provide data, research, community feedback, surveys, and such (who will it help) - how will the activities address the particular needs of the target community (how will it help).

-Criterion 2: Achieving outcomes Describe how the target group will benefit and how you will achieve program outcomes
+Criterion 2: Achieving outcomes

+Describe how the target group will benefit and how you will achieve program outcomes

-A strong response will address:
+A strong response must address the following:

-- What outcomes do you expect to achieve from your project, and how do these relate to the V&CG Program outcomes below?
-(Why is it important and what will change?) - Are sustainable and have an ongoing benefit for members of the Australian veteran community - Increase opportunities for members of the Australian veteran community to engage in social and community activities and/or improve health behaviours and support healthy places. - How will you know the project has been successful?
-(How will you evaluate?)
+- describe what outcomes you expect to achieve from your project, and how these relate to the V&CG Program outcomes (why is it important and what will change).
+The V&CG Program outcomes are to deliver projects that: - are sustainable and have an ongoing benefit for members of the Australian veteran community - increase opportunities for members of the Australian veteran community to engage in social and community activities and/or improve health behaviours and support healthy places. - how will you know the project has been successful (how will you evaluate).